-Deliberative engagement has been increasingly used over the past two decades to bring informed public perspectives into policy debates.
+Deliberative democracy is about bringing together people of diverse backgrounds who think differently about how to address societal differences.
+Such engagement has been increasingly used over the past two decades to incorporate public perspective into policy debates.
 The approach has been shown to increase knowledge, impact reasoning and demonstrate value, particularly among members of ethnically diverse groups and those with high school education.